RicherMans/audiodataload/README.md

 * [BaseDataloader](#adl.basedataloader) : The base abstract class that should never be directly initiated.
 * [WaveDataloader](#adl.wavedataloader) : A dataloader for raw wave files ( useful for any type of feature extraction with CNN's )
-* [Sequenceiterator](#adl.seqenceiterator) : Wraps a given dataloader to return sequences of samples instead of only single samples.
+* [Sequenceiterator](#adl.seqenceiterator) : Wraps a given [dataloader](#adl.basedataloader) to return sequences of samples instead of only single samples.
 This iterator should be used when using recurrent networks.
-* [Hdf5iterator](#adl.hdfiterator): Wraps the given dataloader with this iterator to not use it's internal loading methods, but uses a preprocessed HDF5 file instead.
+* [Hdf5iterator](#adl.hdfiterator): Wraps the given [dataloader](#adl.basedataloader) with this iterator to not use it's internal loading methods, but uses a preprocessed HDF5 file instead.
+* [Asynciterator](#adl.asynciterator): Wraps the given [dataloader](#adl.basedataloader) with an iterator that allows multithreaded processing.
+This can be beneficial and allows to speed up the loading process, but also uses up a lot more memory.

 ```lua
 local audioload = require 'audioload'